-Figure 1.
-Initial sample (round one) of our delphi study.
-Overview of participants by discipline and professional status (n=72).
+Fig. 1 Initial sample (round one) of our Delphi study.
+Overview of participants by discipline and professional status (n=72)

+(see Fig. 1).
 The responses of the first survey were primarily coded by two authors.
-They first examined 25% of the responses to generate a codebook through a combination of inductive and deductive coding (Bazeley, 2009).
-The codebook was then evaluated by all authors and adjustments made when needed and the rest of the material was coded (for codebook see appendix table 7 and 8).
-Based on this analysis, the second survey was created consisting of 11 questions, the majority of which were ranking questions featuring the identified codes for applications and limitations, risks and opportunities for the science system and the competencies needed for using LLMs, as well as general opinion questions on LLMs impact on science and scientific practice.
-Furthermore, the survey instrument contained two open questions on future scenarios that we analyzed for the discussion part of the paper.
+In a first step, they examined 25% of the responses to generate a codebook through a combination of inductive and deductive coding (Bazeley 2009).
+In a second step, the codebook was then evaluated by all authors and adjustments were made when needed and the rest of the material was coded (for codebook see Online Appendix tables 7 and 8).

+Based on the results and, in particular, the codebook from the first round, the second survey was created consisting of 11 questions, the majority of which were ranking questions featuring the identified codes for applications and limitations, risks and opportunities for the science system and the competencies needed for using LLMs, as well as general opinion questions on LLMs impact on science and scientific practice.
+Furthermore, the survey instrument contained two open questions on future scenarios.

-The survey was sent to the same experts, yielding 52 responses (72 % of the participants from the first round).
+The survey was sent to the same experts, yielding 52 responses (72% of the participants from the first round).
 A statistical analysis was conducted on the opinion and ranking questions.
-In the result tables (see tables 2 to 6 in the appendix), we provide the individual frequencies for each item and rank, as well as two scores.
+In the result tables (see Tables 2-6 in the Online appendix), we provide the individual frequencies for each item and rank, as well as two scores.
 The first score (sum) is a simple sum of the preceding frequencies, the rank is a weighted sum, where the first rank is weighted by factor four and the second rank by factor two.
-The rank questions are followed by a set of statements, which the participants could evaluate on a five-point likert scale (strongly disagree, disagree, neither agree nor disagree, agree, strongly agree).
+The rank questions are followed by a set of statements, which the participants could evaluate on a five-point Likert scale (strongly disagree, disagree, neither agree nor disagree, agree, strongly agree).
 We combined agree and strongly agree to sort the items and will also refer to the combination of both, when reporting it in the text.
 The open questions were analyzed with a combination of inductive and deductive coding, carried out jointly by the authors.
-Our delphi approach allowed us to identify and refine various implications of LLMs on the science system, however it was not without its limitations.
+Our Delphi approach allowed us to identify and refine various implications of LLMs on the science system; however, it was not without its limitations.
 For example, we were unable to track long-term implications as the interval between the data collections were relatively short.